Destinations Greece Athens

 Late Night & Bars

 Two of the world's most decorated cocktail bars are in Athens.
-The other rooms on this list are where Athenians actually drink at 11 p.m. on a Tuesday.
+The remaining bars on this list work better later in the night.

 The Clumsies